IrvinTMD/irvintmd.github.io/_portfolio/1_project.markdown

 img: /img/12.jpg
 ---

+November 17, 2017<br>
+This is my capstone project for the Data Science Immersive program at GA.
+The program is a 12-week full-time course with five projects in total.
+It covers a very wide range of Data Science topics, but unfortunately for me, Recommender Systems were only covered for about half a day, in week 11!
+Therefore, the entire project was pretty much a self-learning journey, from scratch.

 <b><font size="+1">Objective</font></b>
 <p>	The aim of this project is to dive into the world of Recommender Systems, and explore various
 	methods for Collaborative Filtering.
 The focus will be on understanding the math and algorithm behind them, then applying them to generate recommendations.
-Although I chose book reviews, it does not actually matter what the item is.
+Although I chose book reviews, it does not actually matter what the rated item is.
 Collaborative Filtering is based on seeking similar reviews amongst users/items, and predicting ratings from the existing ratings themselves.
 	Therefore, it is considered item-agnostic.
 </p>